Songs We Sing: 2005 independent release

 Songs We Sing was originally released independently by Venerable Media in 2005 and offered a slightly different track list than the Brushfire Records version.
 This version of the album is currently unavailable.
-For a time it was available at CD Baby, but they have now permanently sold out.
+For a time, it was available at CD Baby, but they have now permanently sold out.

 Songs from this release that were not re-released on the Brushfire Records version include: "Desire's Only Fling", "Whiskey & Wine", and "Shimmering Fields".

 Track listing

 2006 Brushfire Records release

 Songs We Sing was re-released in 2006 by Brushfire Records, owned by fellow musician Jack Johnson and his wife.
-The album featured new songs and a different track list.
+The album featured new songs and a different tracklist.

 Songs from this release that were not on the 2005 release include; "These Arms", "I Tried", "Ballad of Miss Kate", and "Sweet Thursday".

 Some European releases include "Lullaby" as a bonus track.
-This song, along with the other four mentioned above, were previously released on The Elasmosaurus EP.
+This song, along with the other four mentioned above, was previously released on The Elasmosaurus EP.